ThomasVandezande/GenerateDBOverview/README.md

 Also logging is included to catch critical errors and foresee debugging.

 # Dependencies
 We use the 'invoke-sqlcmd2' module to allow the usage of PSCredential object for authentication.
-The CMDLet is included in 'functions.ps1' to allow standalone usage without internet connection.
+The latest version (at the time of writing) is included in the 'GenericFunctions' module.

+# Installation
+- Copy all content of the 'Modules' folder to:
+    - c:\Program files\WindowsPowershell\Modules OR
+    - c:\username\documents\WindowsPowershell\Modules

+- Fix the paths used in the 'GenerateDBOverview' script to your own environment.
+- Run 'GenerateDBOverview'.

+# TODO
+- Support Windows authentication for connection to SQL
+- Rewrite 'GenerateDBOverview' as a function to support all file locations provided as variables